TNO-TSG/documentation/_docs/data-apps/build-your-own.md

     nl.tno.ids: DEBUG
 ~~~

-## Packaging to Docker Images
-Nulla faucibus luctus eros, sed iaculis erat vestibulum non.
-Morbi varius dictum erat sed varius.
-Aenean in dui nisi.
-Nunc feugiat a mauris non porttitor.
-Donec iaculis felis a ante fermentum fermentum.
-Cras tortor lacus, consequat ac mauris quis, sagittis aliquet est. Donec fermentum nec metus et iaculis.
-Mauris cursus molestie urna, id accumsan ipsum.
-Praesent urna justo, luctus vitae interdum at, aliquet non tellus.
+## Deployment
+The recommended deployment method by TNO is to deploy your Data App alongside the TNO Security Gateway using Kubernetes and Helm.
+Your Data App first needs to be packacged into a docker image.
+TNO recommends to use [Google Jib](https://github.com/GoogleContainerTools/jib) to automatically build the image in your build script.

+Once your image is ready you can deploy your Data App alongside the TNO Security Gateway by adding it to the `containers` key of your TNO Security Gateway Helm script:

+    containers:
+        - type: data-app
+        image: image:tag
+        name: data-app-name
+        # .services is optional: if no services are defined here, the underlying Helm template will automatically expose a ClusterIP service on port 8080.
+        services:
+        - port: 8080
+          name: http
+          # .nodePort is optional, if not given, ClusterIP is assumed.
+          nodePort: 12345
+        # config -- Data App Configuration.
+Will be inserted as the application.yaml of the Data App and therefore needs an equal structure
+        config:
+            testconfig:
+               key: value

+Deploying your Data App using another deployment strategy is currently not supported by TNO.

 ## Non-Kotlin Data Apps
-Currently, TNO only provides tools to easily make Data Apps in Kotlin.
+Currently, TNO only provides tools to  make Data Apps in Kotlin.
 If you want to make a Data App in another programming language of your choice, then you will have to take care of the following:
 - Implement the [IDS information model](https://international-data-spaces-association.github.io/InformationModel/docs/index.html#), in particular, the different kinds of messages that your Data App needs to support.
 - Define a Rest Controller that listens for messages from the Core Container.
 - Publish the available resources to the Security Gateway